PaarasPurohit/optix-2024-scouting/_posts/2015-10-19-team-awards.md

 Limitations (as of 10/19/2023):

 - You must refresh the page every time you want a new team's data.
 If this is not done, data will stack and you won't be able to tell whose data is whose.
+- Due to TheBlueAlliance policies as of now, event names are not able to be revealed.
+Work is being done on it.

 <html lang="en">
 <head>